smokeballdev/api-docs/docs/documentation/ia-Plugins.md

   "url": "https://your-site.com/app"
 }
 ```
 > It is critical that the above structure is used in the response payload.
-If an incorrect format is used or the URL is missin, the user will not be able to use your app.
+If an incorrect format is used or the URL is missing, the user will not be able to use your app.

 ###  6.2 Request Validation
 It is important that you verify that the URL request is from Smokeball to prevent malicious usage of your endpoint.